FAIRChemistry/chromatopy/README.md

 pip install git+https://github.com/FAIRChemistry/chromatopy.git
 ```

-For more information an examples, please refer to the [Documentation](https://fairchemistry.github.io/chromatopy/) section.
+For more information and examples, please refer to the [Documentation](https://fairchemistry.github.io/chromatopy/) section.